ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 In this situation, the choice is either to lose the events or to introduce additional I/O operations to resend them.

+<sub>Backpressure on the consumer side may be inefficient because dropped events require I/O operations to send them from the producer.</sub>

-Backpressure is a solution in reactive streams to the problem of achieving maximum throughput with a slower consumer on the producer side _without_ losing events.
+Backpressure is a solution in reactive streams to the problem of unbounded buffers with a slower consumer on the producer side _without_ losing events.
 To start sending events from the producer, the consumer _pulls_ the number of events it wants to receive.
-Only then does the producer send events to the consumer, the producer never sends events on its own.
-If the consumer is deliberately faster than the producer, he can work in the _push_ model and request all events immediately after subscribing.
-If the consumer is deliberately slower than the producer, he can work in the _pull_ model and request the next events only after the previous ones have been processed.

-Thus, the model in which reactive streams operate can be described as a _dynamic push/pull_ model.
-Reactive stream switches between _push_ and _pull_ models depending on whether or not the consumer can receive data events at the speed of the producer.
-This model works effectively if the producer is faster than the consumer or vice versa, or if this relationship can change unpredictably over time.
+Only then does the producer send events to the consumer, the producer never sends events on its own initiative.
+If the consumer is faster than the producer, he can work in the _push_ model and request all events immediately after subscribing.
+If the consumer is slower than the producer, he can work in the _pull_ model and request the next events only after the previous ones have been processed.
+So, the model in which reactive streams operate can be described as a _dynamic push/pull_ model.
+This model works effectively if the producer is faster or slower than the consumer, or even that ratio can change over time.

 There are several ways to deal with the backpressure on the producer:

-* pause event generation, if possible
+* pause emitting events

-otherwise:

 * buffer events in a bounded buffer
 * block the producer
 * drop events